spacemeshos/go-spacemesh/docs/data-folders.md

 At the top level, it contains a key/ folder which includes all keystore files.
 A folder is created for each node instance and is named by its id.

-- All ids are base58 encoded strings of id binary data
+- All ids are base58 encoded strings of id binary data (multi-hash)